USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - 5.4.5.2.
-If generatorPaperSignature.printedName has an invalid format then the service generates the following
+     - If `generatorPaperSignature.printedName` has an invalid format then the service generates the following
        warning:

        ```json